yudi-matsuzake/libgenerics/README.md

 libgenerics is a minimalistic and generic library for C basic data structures.

-The entire implementation was aimed at providing two _features_:

-1. fun;

-2. reusable, generic and easy-to-read code like this:
+The entire implementation was aimed at providing reusable, generic and easy-to-read code like this:

 ```c
 #include <stdio.h>